madweeble/Pizzabot/README.md

 #### Code

 The code is implemented and tested in Go.
-There is a main `pizzabot` package, along with a `utils` package to handle parsing of the input arguments, and sorting to optimise the route.
+There is a main `cmd` package, along with a `utils` package to handle parsing of the input arguments, and sorting to optimise the route.
 As efficiency and optimisation are not requirements of this test, I have only implemented a simple sort for the `x` co-ordinates.